Nuitka/Nuitka-website/doc/posts/nuitka-release-0611.rst

--  Make sure to use the codespell tool with Python3 and make sure to error exit when spelling problems were found, so we can use this in Github actions too.
+-  Make sure to use the codespell tool with Python3 and make sure to error exit when spelling problems were found, so we can use this in GitHub actions too.

--  Removed Travis config, we now only use Github actions.
+-  Removed Travis config, we now only use GitHub actions.

 -  Removed landscape config, it doesn't really exist anymore.